andreygud/lunch-voting-system/doc/restApiDesing.md

 PUT /rest/admin/user/{id}
 ```
 The call update all the parameters of a user.
 It takes the system user id and the user parameters in JSON format in the
 body of the request.
 Standard format validations and duplicate checks are made.
-It updates the password if it is
-specified in the request, or leave it intact if it is not.
+This call merges parameters sent in the
+request with the existing parameters of the user, for example the user name "Sam" before the call and the email address is
+"adams@hotmail.com", the update request contains only the new user name "Sam Adams", so the resulting user will have the
+name set to "Sam Adams" and the email address will stay the same - "adams@hotmail.com".

 *Example:*